macaw-cad/DynaMail/README.md

 1. `npm install`
 2. `npm run bootstrap`
+3. copy `.env.sample` to `.env` and set values of `SendGridApiKey` and `SendGridFromAddress`
-3. `npm run start`
+4. `npm run start`
-4. open http://localhost:3000 to see a preview of the email templates with sample data
+5. open http://localhost:3000 to see a preview of the email templates with sample data
 # DynaMail introduction
 **DynaMail** is a system to create, build, deploy and send data-driven, multi-language, template-based emails.
 In the current implementation an Azure Function with a SendGrid binding is used to send out the email.

-The implementation uses [mjml-sendgrid-toolkit](https://github.com/adambrgmn/mjml-sendgrid-toolkit) by Adam Bergman.
+The implementation uses code from [mjml-sendgrid-toolkit](https://github.com/adambrgmn/mjml-sendgrid-toolkit) by Adam Bergman.
 This code-base is included within the project in the folder `MailBuilder` because many modifications were made to get the required functionality.

 # Developing email templates
 Email templates are developed in the folder `MailTemplates`.
 New templates should be added to the file `MailTemplates\templates.json`.
-Have a look at existing templates on the structure of required files and what templates, data and tranlation files look like.
+Have a look at existing templates on the structure of required files and what templates, data and translation files look like.
 In the browser preview on http://localhost:3000 you can switch between the language versions of a template for the preview.

 ## Templates folder structure
 Templates are managed in the following folder structure: